OWASP/wrongsecrets/wrongsecret-desktop-resources/welcome.md

 - Radare2 for reverse engineering (Use it with `r2`/`radare2` in the commandline)
 - OpenSSL for encoding/decoding
-- AWS-cli for AWS challenges (Use it with `aws` in the commandline)
+- AWS-cli for AWS challenges (Use it with `aws` in the commandline, might be disabled during CTF)
 - KeepassXC for password manager related challenges (Use it with `keepassXC` in the commandline)
 - Firefox
-- Docker (disabled in cloud env)
+- Docker (disabled in cloud env/CTF challenges)
 - Kubectl
 - Geany to have a look at the code (use it with `geany` in the commandline)